Noah's Mausoleum (Nakhchivan, Azerbaijan)

 Noah's tomb is located in the town of Nakhchivan.
-19th century Russian and European sources such as the Brockhaus and Efron Encyclopedic Dictionary and John Foster Fraser noted that the local Armenians considered it a holy place.
+The mausoleum was originally part of a medieval Armenian church structure, monastery, and pilgrimage site dating back to the 12th or 13th-century.
+19th century Russian and European sources such as the Brockhaus and Efron Encyclopedic Dictionary and John Foster Fraser noted that the local Armenians considered it a holy place, describing it as a "featureless, mud-covered building that the Armenians regard as holy".
 James Theodore Bent in his 1986 The Contemporary Review described the site as a popular Christian Armenian shrine.
+The original Armenian structure was destroyed by the Soviets in 1953.

-The current mausoleum was built in 2006.
-The tomb consists of remains of the lower storey of a former temple.
+The current mausoleum was built in 2006 over the destroyed remains of the tomb-mausoleum.
+The tomb consists of the remains of the lower story of a former temple.
 There is a ladder leading to a burial vault.
 There is a stone column in the middle of the vault.
 According to legend, relics of Noah are under this column.
 A portrait describing the mausoleum of Noah 100 years ago painted by Bahruz Kangarli is saved in the National Art Museum of Azerbaijan.